glrs/beautiful-jekyll/_posts/2019-12-17-ga_sdk-voice_rec-RasPi.md

 ```

 ## Summary
 Here I described how I solved the lack of voice activation of the new _Google Assistant SDK_.
 I did that by using _Snowboy_ for hotword detection, an approach that more people have tried without success.
-I short, the main issues were two:
+In short, the main issues were two:
 1. To remove the `@click` decorators from the Google sample code to allow it to be used as a normal function.
 2. To close the audio stream used by _Snowboy_, before invoking the Google assistant.